ga-curriculum/python-for-javascript-developers-classes-lab/exercise/README.md

 ## Introduction

-In this lab, you'll get an opportunity to practice OOP (Object-oriented programming) by building Tic-tac-toe terminal game with Python Classes.
+In this lab, you can practice object-oriented programming (OOP) by building a Tic-tac-toe terminal game with Python Classes.

-While working through this lab, think through the game play of Tic-Tac-Toe and, if necessary, pseudocode it.
-Try to write several small functions, each performing a single purpose, e.g., `print_board`, `get_move`, `check_for_winner`, etc. Think about how/where looping makes sense, e.g., loop until the player enters a correct move, until the game's over, etc.
+While working through this lab, consider the gameplay of Tic-Tac-Toe and, if necessary, pseudocode it.
+Try to write several small functions, each performing a single purpose, e.g., `print_board`, `get_move`, `check_for_winner`, etc. Consider how/where looping makes sense, e.g., loop until the player enters a correct move or until the game's over, etc.

 ## User Stories